Certifieddonnie/Dynasty-DemoApp/README.md

 ```
 /api/vi/auth/register
 ```
-**Response:** This request enables new users to enter their details and thereafter use to get logged in.
+**Response:** This request enables new users to enter their details and thereafter use them to get logged in.

 ### Login
 **Endpoint:** `/api/vi/auth/token`